uiuc-hpc/hpx/libs/libcds/docs/index.rst

 A more complex map example can be found in `libcds_michael_map_hazard_pointer.cpp`, where the map is built on top of a list.
-In this case, both map and list need to use :cpp:type:`cds::gc::hp::details::HPXTLSManager` to template the Garbage Collector type.
+In this case, both map and list need to use :cpp:type:`cds::gc::hp::details::HPXDataHolder` to template the Garbage Collector type.

 API